martykan/javacard-gradle-plugin/README.md

 This plugin is a wrapper on [ant-javacard](https://github.com/martinpaljak/ant-javacard) and [Global Platform Pro](https://github.com/martinpaljak/GlobalPlatformPro), it is inspired by [gradle-javacard](https://github.com/fidesmo/gradle-javacard)

-This is a fork of a great work [bertrandmartel/javacard-gradle-plugin](https://github.com/bertrandmartel/javacard-gradle-plugin), we extended the work and added some improvements.
+This is a fork of a great work [bertrandmartel/javacard-gradle-plugin](https://github.com/bertrandmartel/javacard-gradle-plugin), and the extension of [ph4r05/javacard-gradle-plugin](https://github.com/ph4r05/javacard-gradle-plugin) with some fixes.

 Gradle 6.4 is the minimal version supported.